 The TV personality previously lived in Frome, Somerset with his ex-wife Suzanna and four children, however, it is unclear whether he has relocated following the split from his wife back in 2019.

 Although Kevin remains tight-lipped about his home, his Instagram is full of architectural snaps.
-His most recent photo shows a series of white stone cottages, and he captioned the snap: "Workers laying stone paving in Alberobello, Puglia.
+In July, he shared a photo of a series of white stone cottages, which he captioned: "Workers laying stone paving in Alberobello, Puglia.
 Took this last year.
 Delighted to share travel pics; it helps me relive the memory."
 He shared a photo of a bungalow with an unusual chimney in an earlier post, writing: "The Impossible Chimney.
 Lake District.
 House is still lived in."

 Like this story?
 Sign up to our newsletter to get other stories like this delivered straight to your inbox.